Location is crucial for out-of-home (OOH) advertising, but have you ever wondered how you could…

-People can’t skip past a billboard ad the way they can with a television, radio, or YouTube ad.
+People can’t skip past a billboard advertisement the way they can with a television, radio, or YouTube ad.
 There’s no fast-forwarding or muting, and you don’t have to hope people are watching or listening at the exact time your ad plays.
 Billboards stay up 24/7 for the full duration the space is rented.
-Plus, billboards provide a literal blank canvas for you to showcase your business in a way that’s as interesting and eye-catching as possible.
+Plus, billboards provide a literal blank canvas for you to showcase your business to a target audience in a way that’s as interesting and eye-catching as possible.

-With all the benefits of billboard advertising, you’re likely wondering how to get a billboard.
+With all the benefits of out of home advertising, you’re likely wondering how to get a billboard advertising space.
 Fortunately, you’ve come to the right place.
-This step-by-step guide will show you how to buy a billboard so you can start taking advantage of this timeless marketing strategy.
+This step-by-step guide will show you how to buy a billboard ad or other OOH ad campaign medium so you can start taking advantage of this timeless marketing strategy.

 Step 1: Decide What Type of Billboard is Right for You

-Before even beginning the process of securing a billboard, you need to ask yourself what type of billboard is right for you and if it’s the best advertising option for your business.
-Should you go for a traditional billboard or a digital billboard?
+Before even beginning the process of securing a billboard advertising space, you need to ask yourself what type of billboard is right for you and if it’s the best advertising option for your business.
+Should you go for a traditional billboard or a digital billboard ad?
+Read up on the pros and cons of digital billboards vs. traditional billboards to find out which one works best.
 This means considering the following aspects of billboard advertising:

 - Cost – Nothing in this world is free, and billboards are no exception.
-Size, location, and billboard type all factor into what you’ll pay.
+Size, location, and billboard type all factor into how much a billboard costs.
 Your monthly billboard rent can range anywhere from $75 for a small billboard in a rural area to over $10,000 in some cities.
 It’s important to consider your budget when choosing the right billboard so that you can find a size, type, and location that matches.

 - Restrictions – Certain restrictions may affect whether you’re able to advertise with a billboard.
 For instance, if you’re selling tobacco, you can’t advertise on a billboard.
 There may also be restrictions based on your state and the billboard company you’re working with, so be sure to check that what you’re planning on doing is allowed before deciding to rent billboard space.